 (c) The agenda of the technical conference shall be set by the commission staff that includes input from interested parties and utilities.
 Utilities and interested parties may petition or informally contact the commission staff to request the inclusion of specific contemporary issues.

 (d) The director may provide guidance concerning specific contemporary issues for a utility to address in its next IRP filing.
-The director shall provide utilities with a written summary of the issues to be addressed.
-The utility shall, to the extent possible, provide either a discussion of the impacts of such issues on its IRP or demonstrate how it has taken such issues into account.
+The director shall provide interested parties with a written summary of the issues to be addressed.
+The utility shall, to the extent possible, provide to interested parties either a discussion of the impacts of such issues on its IRP or demonstrate how it has taken such issues into account.

-(e) The contemporary issues technical conference shall take place at least one (1) year prior to the filing date of a utility’s IRP.
+(e) A utility need not address new issues raised in a contemporary issues technical conference unless the contemporary issues technical conference occurred at least one (1) year prior to the filing date of a utility’s IRP.

 (Indiana Utility Regulatory Commission; 170 IAC 4-7-2.2)